MSchmidtCrans/Smoelenboek-3.0/README.md

 # Smoelenboek-3.0
 Based on prior exercises in Codegorilla - This version includes simple jQuery filtering and a Grid lay-out.

+Demo page: (Momentarily not working because of use of local Db in a local virtual machine.) https://mschmidtcrans.github.io/Smoelenboek-3.0/

 Used techniques :
 CSS (grid)
 HTML